RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 to see the full path name to the location of the Rubi package.

-### Instructions for Mathematica versions from 9 to 11.1
+## Instruction instructions for Mathematica 9 or later

 Click [here](https://github.com/RuleBasedIntegration/Rubi/releases/download/4.16.0.4/Rubi-4.16.0.4.paclet)
 to download `Rubi-4.16.0.4.paclet` to the Downloads directory on your computer.